Gotha II (constituency)

 Gotha II is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 15.
 It covers the central part of the district of Gotha, around the city of Gotha.

 Gotha II was created in 1990 for the first state election.
-Since 2009, it has been represented by Matthias Hey of the Social Democratic Party (SPD).
+Since 2009, it has been represented by Stephan Steinbrück of the Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Gotha II covers the central part of the district of Gotha, around the city of Gotha.
 It comprises just two municipalities: Gotha and Hörsel.

 Members

 The constituency was held by the Christian Democratic Union from its creation in 1990 until 2009, during which time it was represented by Josef Duchac (1990–1994), Johanna Köhler (1994–1999), and Evelin Groß (1999–2009).
-It was won by the Social Democratic Party in 2009, and was represented by Matthias Hey.
-He was re-elected in 2014 and 2019.
+It was won by the Social Democratic Party in 2009, and was represented by Matthias Hey - he was re-elected in 2014 and 2019.
+In 2024, Stephan Steinbrück of the AfD won the seat.